Tea-Whisk Inc is established to introduce the beauty of Japanese Tea Ceremony to all over the world through New York.

 We break the wall of the tea ceremony that people generally feel as much as possible and pursue high standard of the beauty.

-We make every effort to arrange accessible tea utensils with wide variety of rustic styles.
+We make every effort to arrange accessible tea utensils with a wide variety of rustic styles.

 We create a space that is pure and equal to everybody filled with love and value the importance of communication.